-For any concern about a student, whether academic or co-curricular, faculty/staff should log into the portal and complete the Student of Concern form.
+For any concern about a student, whether academic or co-curricular, faculty/staff should log into the portal and complete a Care Report.

-Any member of the UArts community who is worried about a student's health or well-being is strongly encouraged to contact the Dean of Students Office to discuss their concerns.
-Any concern that is reported to the office will be handled with the utmost care and sensitivity, but will also be investigated fully in order to determine the appropriate follow-up that needs to occur.
-Here are a list of Frequently Asked Questions (FAQs) that will help aide in your decision about reporting a student concern.
+Any member of the UArts community who is concerned about a student's health or well-being is encouraged to contact Student Affairs to discuss their concerns.
+Any concern that is reported to Student Affairs will be handled with the utmost care and sensitivity, but will also be investigated fully in order to determine the appropriate follow-up that needs to occur.
+Here are a list of Frequently Asked Questions (FAQs) that will help aid in your decision about reporting a student concern.

 What constitutes a concern about a student?

 Concerns about a student can range from missing class to a change in attitude to the death of a family member or thoughts of suicide.
 It also covers traumatic events that may have occurred, such as a sexual assault, car accident, etc. Regardless, we always tell students, family members and faculty and staff to trust their instincts.
-If they think something is wrong, they need to let us know so we can ensure that the student is doing well.
+If they think something is wrong, let us know so we can check in on the student and provide support resources, as needed.

-When should I contact the Dean of Students Office as opposed to Counseling Services?
+When should I contact the Student Affairs Office as opposed the Counseling Center?

 What if I have a concern after hours?

 Our Public Safety staff is available 24 hours a day, 7 days a week, regardless of whether school is in session or not.
 Public Safety can be reached via phone at (215) 717-6666.
-While school is in session, there is also an Administrator On-Call that Public Safety can access to help deal with any crisis situation.
+There is also a Professional On Duty, a staff member from Student Affairs, that Public Safety can access to help deal with any crisis situation.

 Can I make a report anonymously?